texfaq/texfaq.github.io/FAQ-activechars.md

 Single characters can act as macros (defined commands), and both Plain TeX and LaTeX define the character
-`~` as a ''non-breakable space''.
-A character is made definable, or ''active'', by setting its _category code_ (catcode) to be `\active` (13):
+`~` as a "non-breakable space".
+A character is made definable, or "active", by setting its _category code_ (catcode) to be `\active` (13):
 ```latex
 \catcode`\_=\active